Are you hiding behind a mask?

 E

 ver feel like an imposter?
-Do you feel like hiding under layers of makeup or cancelling plans altogether?
-I know I have countless of times.
+Do you feel like hiding under layers of makeup or canceling plans altogether?
+I know I have countless times.

-It’s definitely a struggle when it feels like the whole world is being unfair so you’re forced to wear a mask.
-As days...weeks...months pass you start to forget who you are.
+It’s definitely a struggle when it feels like the whole world is being unfair, forcing you to wear a mask.
+As days, weeks, and months pass, you start to forget who you are.
 You start to lose yourself.
-It’s hard when society tells you that your acne scars and acne are “flaws” but it’s time we start to change the dialogue around “imperfections”.
-You are gorgeous the way you are.
-Our skin tells us stories and we’re going to look back and see how strong we have grown.
+It’s hard when society labels your acne scars and acne as “flaws,” but it’s time we change the dialogue around “imperfections.”
+You are gorgeous just the way you are.
+Our skin tells us stories, and we'll look back and see how strong we’ve grown.

-I was struggling with high school both socially and academically.
-My need to be the prettiest and smartest made me this horrible, nasty drama queen and as a result of my strive to be better than everybody else while trampling on others, I was in turn bullied and isolated for the majority of my last year of High School.
-It felt like the entire world hated me and that was something that actually broke my soul from a very young age, I had believed that my worth was measured by people’s validation of me.
-So I started to wear a mask, a face layered with makeup, a layer of false confidence and yes, it helped me hide behind my insecurities.
+My story began when I was a teenager.
+Throughout high school, I would get small bumps on my face, but it didn’t become cystic until I was in 12th grade (17 years old).
+During that year, I went through a traumatic experience that led to years of chronic acne well into adulthood.
+I struggled both socially and academically, driven by a need to be the prettiest and smartest.
+This made me a horrible, nasty drama queen, and as a result, I was bullied and isolated for most of my last year of high school.
+It felt like the entire world hated me, which broke my spirit.
+From a young age, I had believed my worth was measured by others' validation.
+So, I started wearing a mask—a face layered with makeup and a layer of false confidence.
+It helped me hide behind my insecurities.

-I embodied that mask for so long that people started to believe that I was happy but in truth I was a girl suffocating from her own lies and warped perception of reality.
-I hated every inch of my skin ridden with acne.
-My stress further worsened my inflammation and that’s when I could no longer hide behind makeup because all the bumps looked horrible.
-I couldn’t rely on my makeup anymore.
-So I skipped many days of uni, made lame excuses not to go to work and fabricated lies about being sick to my friends because I was ashamed of how ugly I looked and felt.
+I wore that mask for so long that people began to believe I was happy.
+But in reality, I was suffocating from my own lies and a warped perception of reality.
+I hated every inch of my acne-ridden skin.
+My stress worsened the inflammation, and eventually, I could no longer hide behind makeup.
+The bumps looked horrible, and I couldn’t rely on my makeup anymore.
+I skipped many days of university, made excuses to avoid work, and fabricated lies about being sick because I was ashamed of how I looked and felt.

-Every morning, I struggled to get up because it meant I had to stare back at the mirror only to see a monster… Washing my face meant I would feel all the large sore bumps on my cheeks and forehead.
-I was no longer myself… I became this quiet and depressed girl who wasn’t fun anymore.
-I lost my bubbly, fun, loving self.
-Every day involved crying but one day, I just felt so sick of it all.
+Every morning, I struggled to get up because it meant staring back at the mirror only to see a monster.
+Washing my face made me feel every large, sore bump on my cheeks and forehead.
+I was no longer myself; I became a quiet, depressed girl who wasn’t fun anymore.
+I lost my bubbly, loving self.
+Every day involved crying, but one day, I was just sick of it all—sick of hiding and sick of crying myself to sleep.
+So, I had a crazy idea: starting an Instagram blog!

-I started uploading photos of my bare skin and taking people on my journey to healing both physically and mentally.
+I began uploading photos of my bare skin and took people on my journey to healing both physically and mentally.
 I had to teach myself that I was so much more than my skin.
-To be honest, I began my blog to overcome my fears, and didn’t even know that people would be inspired by it.
-So when people started commenting and privately messaging me that I’ve helped them love themselves a little bit more, knowing that they’re not alone I knew what my new mission in life was.
+To be honest, I started my blog to overcome my fears and didn’t even know that people would be inspired by it.
+When people began commenting and privately messaging me that I had helped them love themselves a little bit more and reminded them they’re not alone, I knew my new mission in life.

-In a world that is so focused on external beauty and these unattainable standards, I aimed to put it all publicly out there to shatter society's perception of beauty.
-Not just for myself, but for all the other people in the world as well because our skin does not define us or tarnish our inner beauty.
-Acne is normal and it should not corner us into depression because we are greater than any social standard imbued on us!
+In a world so focused on external beauty and unattainable standards, I aimed to publicly challenge society’s perception of beauty—not just for myself, but for everyone.
+Our skin does not define us or tarnish our inner beauty.
+Acne is normal, and it should not push us into depression because we are greater than any social standard imposed on us!

 Your gal, Liz